mattermost/docs/source/administration/plugins.rst

 you don't have proper permissions for uploading plugins.
 To resolve it, apply write access to the ``mattermost/client`` directory.

-Another potential cause is the working directory for the service running Mattermost is not correct.
+Another potential cause is that the working directory for the service running Mattermost is not correct.
 On Ubuntu you might see

 .. code-block:: text